donate icon DONATE

 • Avoid the sun until the sunburn heals.

-Never put ice on a burn, including a sunburn.
-If symptoms are severe, seek medical attention from a healthcare facility.
+Important: Never put ice on a burn, including a sunburn.
+If symptoms are more than mild, seek medical attention at a healthcare facility.

 Prevention is Key to Avoiding Serious Sunburns

 • Keep infants less than 6 months old out of direct sun; dress them in a hat and lightweight clothing that protects the arms and legs.
-The American Academy of Pediatrics notes, when adequate clothing and shade are not available, parents can apply a minimal amount of sunscreen with a sun protection factor (SPF) of at least 15 to small areas, such as the face and the back of the hands.
+When adequate clothing and shade are not available, parents can apply a minimal amount of sunscreen with a sun protection factor (SPF) of at least 15 to small areas, such as the face and the back of the hands.

 • Encourage frequent breaks from the sun in shaded areas, especially when the sun is the strongest between 10 a.m. and 4 p.m.